netscaler/cloud-native-getting-started/on-prem/Unified-Ingress/README.md

     You can even access colddrink application from local browser using URL - ``http://< External-IP for colddrink app >`` (e.g. http://10.105.158.196)

 ### Section B (Deploy hotdrink beverage microservice application exposed as Ingress Type service)

+    **Prerequisite/ Note:** In case you have directly started from Section B and have not followed the Section A, then you need to deploy Citrix Ingress Controller and RBAC from Section A to make Section B work independently.
+    ``Deploy Step 1 and Step 4 from Section A.``

 1. Deploy hotdrink beverage microservice application (Ingress type service)